kuoweien/Stress_Detection_Model/README.md

 | 14 | $LF%$ | Normalized LF [LF / (TP - VLF) *100] |

 ## EMG
-7 numbers features extracted from EMG
+7 numbers features extracted from EMG.

-5 from the time domain, and 2 from the frequency domain
+5 from the time domain, and 2 from the frequency domain.

 | N  | Symbol | Feature description |
 |  ----  | ----  | ---- |